Azure/deploy-to-aks/README.md

     imagepullsecrets: <secret names to pull images from registry>
 ```

-For fetching Server URL, execute the following command on your shell:
+For fetching the server URL, execute the following command on your shell:

 ```sh
 kubectl config view --minify -o 'jsonpath={.clusters[0].cluster.server}'
 ```

-For fetching Secret object required to connect and authenticate with the cluster, the following sequence of commands need to be run:
+For fetching secret object required to connect and authenticate with the cluster, the following sequence of commands needs to be run:

 ```sh
 kubectl get serviceAccounts <service-account-name> -n <namespace> -o 'jsonpath={.secrets[*].name}'